xriss/gamecake/readme.txt

 build/premake4.exe vs2008

 Premake does of course suport other build tools as output targets but these are the ones I use and test.

-Binaries are output into the bin/exe or bin/dbg directory depending on Release or Debug builds.

-Inside the base bin dir are wettest.sh and wettest.bat these batchfiles cd into the binaries directory and then start the wettest app.

-Wettest can be started up in a number of states, for instance to start the avatar editor type.

-./wettest.sh avatar

-to build under ubuntu the following script should work asuming you have a reasonable buld environement setup

-./gmake.sh

 --